 CHONGZHEN to KANGXI c.1640 – 1680 Blanc de Chine Porcelain

-Blanc de Chine cups of of oval tapering form with integral supports have been traditionally referred to as `Libation Cups`.
-This is unlikely to be correct, their shape follows that of rhinoceros horn cups which was made locally, it is interesting baring in mind the important powers that the Chinese attach to this material.
+Blanc de Chine cups of this type have been traditionally referred to as `Libation Cups`.
+This is unlikely to be correct but their shape follows that of rhinoceros horn cups which was made locally, it is interesting baring in mind the important powers that the Chinese attach to this material.
 By having a Blanc de Chine cup of this form some of the powers of real rhinoceros horn might be conveyed to the drinker.
-The appliqués were many and varied, there arrangement alters from cup to cup giving an infinite variety.